Hristo-Boyadzhiev/SunglassesShop/README.md

 **Catalog Page:**

 It showcases all available sunglasses.
 Each product includes an image and a button for detailed product information.
 In case there are no sunglasses available, a message "No sunglasses yet" is displayed.
 If the user is an administrator, they will have access to a "create" button as well.

+**Details Page:**

+It presents detailed information about the selected product, including an image, brand, model, price, gender, shape, frame color, and glass color.
+If the user is an administrator, they see the "edit" and "delete" buttons.
+Upon pressing the "edit" button, a form with the product's existing data is loaded.
+Each field in the form is mandatory.
+Additional validations are as follows:

+**Brand:** Maximum length of 10 characters.

+**Model:** Maximum length of 10 characters.

+**Price:** Minimum €1.

+**Image URL:** Must start with "http://" or "https://".

+**Gender:** Selection of male, female, unisex.

+**Shape:** Maximum length of 10 characters.

+**Frame color:** Maximum length of 10 characters.

+**Glass color:** Maximum length of 10 characters.
+If the user is an authenticated user, they see the "buy" button and can choose the desired quantity of the product.
+They can also add the product to their "favorites".
+If the user is a guest, they only see detailed information about the product.

+**Not-found Page:**
+It represents a page accessed when a user enters a URL that is not defined.